 Conveyancing – Auction Sales

-We are offering a new auction sale product in 2020!
-We will prepare the auction pack for your property for FREE.
+We currently offer sellers the opportunity to have your auction pack for your property prepared for FREE.
 This means that you are in a no sale no fee situation and that there is no opportunity cost to market your property for sale with an auction house.
 We will recover our fees from the Buyer as part of the Special Conditions.